 National Parks of Northern Ireland

-UK National Park Northern Ireland does not have national parks at the moment of writing, however, serious moves have been made to create a national park in the breathtaking Mourne Mountains which is supposed to cover the area stretching from Slieve Croob to Newcastle and Carlingford Lough.
-The proponents of the national park claim that it would increase tourism in the area and create new jobs but the plans for the national park also raised fears among the local community about its impact on their lives.
+Northern Ireland does not have national parks at the moment of writing, however, serious moves have been made to create a national park in the breathtaking Mourne Mountains which is supposed to cover the area stretching from Slieve Croob to Newcastle and Carlingford Lough.
+The proponents of the national park claim that it would increase tourism in the area and create new jobs but the plans for the national park also raised fears among the local community about its impact on their lives. |

 The Mourne Mountains are a granite mountain rage in County Down in the province of Ulster.
 Although the mountain range is not (yet) designated as national park, it attracts hundreds thousands of visitors each year with its outstanding natural beauty as well as outdoor activities such as hillwalking, cycling, horse riding, fishing, golf and climbing.
 The Mourne Mountains also include the highest peak in Northern Ireland – Slieve Donard raising 849 metres above sea level.